sg-s/xolotl/README.md

-# xolotl: a fast and flexible neuronal simulator

 `xolotl` is a fast single-compartment and multi-compartment simulator  written in `C++` with a `MATLAB` interface that you'll actually enjoy using.